Typical Program Progress and Graduation Requirements

 Once an applicant has received official acceptance into the program:

-- Register for courses and pay tuition on a monthly basis or arrange for payment through federal financial aid.
+- Register for courses and pay tuition in full, on a monthly basis, or arrange for payment through federal financial aid or other sources.

-- Most students take a maximum of eight graduate semester credits per session.
+- Most students enroll in a maximum of eight graduate semester credits per session.
 Six graduate credits are considered full-time status, and three graduate credits are considered half-time status for student loan and Veteran's Administration requirements.

-- Complete all course work during the span of an online course.
+- Complete all course work during the span of each online course.

 - A student who has been admitted to the graduate program and is currently enrolled in at least one course is considered to have active status.
-Students dropping a course may not be able to continue with their current learning community, but could join another learning community with special permission.
+Students dropping a course may not be able to continue with their current learning community, but could subsequently join another learning community by working with the graduate program coordinator.

-- Complete a Master of Arts program in 24-30 months, depending on the program; or a Master of Divinity program in 54-60 months.
+- Complete a Master of Divinity program in 54-60 months, or a Master of Arts program in 24-30 months, depending on the program.

 - Completion of the approved program within seven years of beginning course work.

 - The candidate must apply for graduation one full semester prior to anticipated degree completion.
 Deadlines: June 1 for Fall; October 15 for Spring; and January 15 for Summer.